couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 The reference Objective-C implementation runs on iOS 6.0 or later and Mac OS X 10.7 or later.
 There is also a Java version for Android devices.
 You can also build HTML5 apps with the Couchbase Lite PhoneGap plug-in.

-(The Objective-C implementation was at one point partially adapted to run in the [GNUstep](http://gnustep.org) environment, which is portable to systems such as Linux, BSD, and Solaris, and even Microsoft Windows; but it hasn't been built or run in that environment for a long time, so there would certainly be more work to do to bring it back up to speed.)

 ### How mature is Couchbase Lite?

 The released 1.0-beta version of Couchbase Lite is ready to use in apps.
 As with any open source project, the latest GitHub commits do represent bleeding-edge functionality and should be used with caution.